chimera-linux/chimera-linux.github.io/_docs/configuration/games.md

 * The Ur-Quan Masters
 * with the list growing

-Video game console emulators such as Dolphin, Snes9x and PCSX2 are also available.
+Video game console emulators such as Dolphin and Snes9x are also available.

 ## Gamescope